awestover/thoughts/content/AI xrisk.md

 **Step 1: Form your own opinion**

 To start, I'd recommend reading some stuff and evaluating whether these people give reasonable arguments are not.
 It's also worth trying to find a good "debate" about AI  [Here's a good one](https://www.youtube.com/watch?v=144uOfr4SYA) [Here's another one](https://www.youtube.com/watch?v=6yQEA18C-XI).
-The thing that initially sold me on the case for AI risk before I thought about it myself is that I read/listened to conversations between concerned people and not concerned people and the not concerned people (e.g., Yan LeCunn) seemed to have terrible arguments.
+The thing that initially sold me on the case for AI risk before I thought about it myself is that I read/listened to conversations between concerned people and not concerned people and the not concerned people (e.g., Yan LeCunn) seemed to have terrible arguments and clear conflict of interests.
 Here are some links for some stuff that could be interesting to read / listen to, [an interview with Paul](https://www.youtube.com/watch?v=GyFkWb903aU), [Eliezer Yudkowsky TIME article](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/),   [PauseAI Risk statement](https://pauseai.info/risks).
 Then, write your own opinions.

 **Step 2**: **Make some plans.**

 Some things that could be good to do about this:
-- **policy work** -- see, e.g., https://emergingtechpolicy.org
+- **Policy work** -- see, e.g., https://emergingtechpolicy.org
-- communication -- note important caveats that it is negative value to communicate if you (even accidentally) encourage race dynamics (as you might if all you get across is "AI BIG SOON")
+- Communication -- note important caveats that it is negative value to communicate if you (even accidentally) encourage race dynamics (as you might if all you get across is "AI BIG SOON")
-- technical alignment work
+- Technical alignment work.
+- Donate to LTFF (long term future foundation).

 Some things that would be really bad to do about this:
-- Contribute in any way to work on developing more capable AI systems
+- Contribute in any way to work on developing more capable general AI systems
+	- Note that I have no problem with, e.g., making more capable AI systems for healthcare applications -- it's the generally intelligent systems that are a problem.
 - Encourage race dynamics
-- Nothing
+- **Nothing** (seriously, if your reaction to reading this post is "oh that sounds bad, I'm glad someone else is thinking about it so that I don't have to", then that kind of sucks.)

 **A common question**:
 > Do I recommend you quit your job and pivot to policy/communication/technical work?